funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 #### What could be better?

 Inviting contributors to a project is overly complicated and rather confusing.
-The process isn’t streamlined and the design decisions are rather, mmm… interesting?
+The process isn’t streamlined and the design decisions are somewhat, mmm… interesting?

 It’s evident that it’s an old product that has grown over the years, with clearly different designers working on different parts of the product as there’s little consistency when using design assets.
-This negatively impacts the learnability of the product.
+This somewhat negatively impacts the learnability of the product.

 It’s also not clear for a new user what the intent or function of different blocks are.
 For example, there seems to be no difference between a *Message Board* page and a *Docs & Files* page making it unclear when to use which.
 The Schedule is also what I would rather call a Calendar, and the Card Table seems to be an add-on that isn’t integrated to the rest of the product.
 I would assume that a card and a to-do, for example, can be cross referenced, but it requires duplicate work to update the two features separately, making it rather inefficient.
 Plus, there’s an extra step to force a triage (I *really* wish we would stop using this term for software!
 We’re not dealing with people requiring urgent medical assistance!) of all new cards which is counter intuitive and inefficient.